dhivyaa0711/graphql/README.md

     ```
     If you want to run on different port mention the port number in endpoint of file
         `src -> utils -> DynamoDBCLient.js`
-    and run the command with same port number for example if the mentioned port is 9000
+    and run the command with same port number <br/>for example if the mentioned port is 9000, then use the bellow command
     ```shell
         java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb -port 9000
     ```